anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   Note that with this approach the way in which enrollment requests are forwarded by the registrar to the backend PKI components does not contribute to their security and therefore does not need to be addressed here.
+  Note also that in case of BRSKI the domain registrar is responsible for his domain and is still involved in the pledge enrollment.

 Focus of this document is the support of alternative enrollment protocols that allow the second approach, i.e.,